nathan-fiscaletti/coattail/README.md

 $ coattail token issue
 ```

 This will issue a signed token that can be used by a _Bearing Coattail Instance_ to connect to the _Issuing Coattail Instance_.
-The permissions embeded in the token will allow the _Bearing Coattail Instance_ to subscribe to any action on the _Issuing Coattail Instance_, but it will not be able to remotely perform or publish actions on its behalf.
+The permissions embedded in the token will allow the _Bearing Coattail Instance_ to subscribe to any action on the _Issuing Coattail Instance_, but it will not be able to remotely perform or publish actions on its behalf.

 After executing the command, by default, the issued token will be stored locally in your database and the raw JWT will be copied to your clipboard.
 If you wish to print the token instead of copying it to the clipboard, you can use `--print-raw-token`.